Yoga Dance with Diana Peters-Ross and Robin Diamond

 We offer an 8:00 AM yoga class EVERY DAY, 365 days per year.

-We hope to offer you the opportunity to start your day with movement, mindfulness, and a dose of calm as you deepen your connection to mind, body, and spirit.
+This is an opportunity to start your day with movement, mindfulness, and a dose of calm as you deepen your connection to mind, body, and spirit.

 There is no charge for any of our offerings.
 If you'd like to support our mission to make vibrant health accessible to all by offering free, donation-based classes, workshops, and events, please make a donation via Venmo @everydaywellbeingMA, or mail a check to Everyday Wellbeing to 5 Edgewood Terrace, Hadley MA 01035.